The benefits of befriending

 Being able to email them whenever I wanted was a life saver.

-I wouldn’t receive more than two responses a week but knowing I could send emails whenever I needed to offload was a huge help.
+I wouldn’t receive more than the agreed two responses a week but knowing I could send emails whenever I needed to offload was a huge help.

 The privacy that befriending allows is a great help.